Skip to Content

 Tooting

 Planning to visit?
 Try out the devilled mutton if you dare.
 But be warned: it’s very spicy, though the meat practically melts away in your mouth.
-It is such a delicious dish that is worth visiting the restaurant for alone.
+It is such a delicious dish that is, in our humble opinion, worth visiting the restaurant for alone.

 Dishoom